vishwakarmakishann/codeQuiz/Readme.md

 # 📚 CodeQuiz

-A full-stack web application for creating, managing, and taking quizzes.
+A full-stack web application using build MERN Stack for creating, managing, and taking quizzes.
 It supports **admin functionalities** (quiz & question management) and **user functionalities** (register, take quizzes, and view results).

 ---